Sync Recurring Appointments

 Recurring appointments can be shared with Oracle either using the add-in or when they're categorized as Shared with Oracle.
 However, updating and deleting recurring appointments follows certain rules.

-With appointment one-way sync, any updates or deletions of a shared recurring appointments from Sales aren't synced to Outlook.
-This is the standard behaviour with one-way sync.
+• With appointment one-way sync, any updates or deletions of a shared recurring appointments from Sales aren't synced to Outlook.
+This is the standard behavior with one-way sync.

 Deletion of a Series of Recurring Appointments

-This table presents the behavior when sync deletes a series of bidirectional, shared appointments in a recurring series:
+This table presents the behavior in Outlook when bidirectional sync is enabled and the entire series of shared recurring appointments are deleted from Sales:

 Where Created Series Has Start Date in the Past and End Date in Past or Future Series Has Start Date in Future